elonkusk/java-tron/CONTRIBUTING.md

     ```

-## Working on java-tron
+## Working on unichain-core
 Thank you for considering to help out with the source code!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

-If you’d like to contribute to java-tron, for small fixes, we recommend that you send a pull request (PR) for the maintainers to review and merge into the main code base, make sure the PR contains a detailed description.
-For more complex changes, you need to submit an issue to the TIP repository to detail your motive and implementation plan, etc. For how to submit a TIP issue, please refer to [TIP Specification](https://github.com/tronprotocol/tips#to-submit-a-tip).
+If you’d like to contribute to unichain-core, for small fixes, we recommend that you send a pull request (PR) for the maintainers to review and merge into the main code base, make sure the PR contains a detailed description.
+For more complex changes, you need to submit an issue to the TIP repository to detail your motive and implementation plan, etc. For how to submit a TIP issue, please refer to [TIP Specification](https://github.com/uniworld-io/tips#to-submit-a-tip).

 As the author of TIP issue, you are expected to encourage developers to discuss this issue, flesh out your issue by collecting their feedback, and eventually put your issue into practice.

 ### Key Branches
-java-tron only has `master`, `develop`, `release-*`, `feature-*`, and `hotfix-*` branches, which are described below:
+unichain-core only has `master`, `develop`, `release-*`, `feature-*`, and `hotfix-*` branches, which are described below:

 - ``develop`` branch
   The `develop` branch only accept merge request from other forked branches or`release_*` branches.
 It is not allowed to directly push changes to the `develop` branch.
 A `release_*` branch has to be pulled from the develop branch when a new build is to be released.